JuliaCollections/DataStructures.jl/docs/src/heaps.md

 One use case for custom orderings is to achieve faster performance with `Float` elements with the risk of random ordering if any elements are `NaN`.
 The provided `DataStructures.FasterForward` and `DataStructures.FasterReverse`
-orderings are optimized for this purpose and may achive a 2x performance boost:
+orderings are optimized for this purpose and may achieve a 2x performance boost:

 ```julia
 h = BinaryHeap{Float64, DataStructures.FasterForward}() # faster min heap